-- (a) Actuaries are not precluded from counting towards this requirement CPD on subjects beyond the Irish regulatory framework.
+- (a) You are not precluded from counting towards this requirement CPD on subjects beyond the Irish regulatory framework.
 Indeed, given the increasing emergence of pan-European regulation of financial services entities and pension schemes, some CPD on relevant European developments is to be expected.
-For some roles, it might also be beneficial to include CPD on topics that are not exclusive to the responsibilities of the practising certificate role but which improve a member's ability to perform the role - for example, an awareness of product development and pricing matters, including inherent uncertainty in the pricing of some products, may aid Appointed Actuaries and Signing Actuaries in determining appropriate reserving levels for companies. - (b) That said, in deciding on their CPD activities, practising certificate holders should pay particular attention to keeping up to date with legislative and regulatory requirements, best practice in interpreting and meeting the requirements, and emerging techniques for carrying out the work required in the role (e.g. where relevant, techniques for analysing and quantifying risks and uncertainty). - 2.2.4 As breadth of activity is considered to be important, you must complete at least 4 distinct CPD activities, including at least two distinct activities relating to technical skills. - 2.2.5 When you apply to renew your practising certificate (i.e. as at 1st November if you are a Scheme Actuary or PRSA Actuary, 1st December if you are a Signing/Reviewing Actuary for non-life business or 1st February if you are a Signing/Reviewing Actuary for life reinsurance business or an Appointed Actuary), the assessment of your application will have regard to CPD completed during the year ending on the preceding 30th June.
+For some roles, it might also be beneficial to include CPD on topics that are not exclusive to the responsibilities of the role but which improve your ability to perform the role for example, an awareness of product development and pricing matters, including inherent uncertainty in the pricing of some products, may aid HoAFs in determining appropriate reserving levels for companies. - (b) That said, in deciding on your CPD activities, you should pay particular attention to keeping up to date with legislative and regulatory requirements, best practice in interpreting and meeting the requirements, and emerging techniques for carrying out the work required in your role (e.g. where relevant, techniques for analysing and quantifying risks and uncertainty). - 2.2.4 As breadth of activity is considered to be important, you must complete at least 4 distinct CPD activities, including at least two distinct activities relating to technical skills. - 2.2.5 If you are a practising certificate holder, when you apply to renew your practising certificate, the assessment of your application will have regard to CPD completed during the year ending on the preceding 30th June.
 Averaging of CPD over successive years will not normally be allowed for practising certificate holders.
 The Practising Certificate Committee will consider whether you have met the requirements of ASP PA-1.
 As part of this, they will consider whether the activities that you have completed may reasonably be considered to be relevant to your practising certificate role and may ask you for further information in that regard. - 2.2.6 Actuaries in Category 1 must attend such professionalism skills training as may be required by the Society.
 Actuaries may count such training towards their annual CPD requirement.
 Please see the Society's Professionalism Training Requirement document for further information. - 2.2.7 CPD excludes day-to-day work activities that form a normal part of an actuary's role.
 Actuaries must not count work activities as CPD unless they can demonstrate that the activities in question are non-routine and contribute in a substantive way to the actuary's professional development.